cellsjs/gluon-cli/docs/users/tutorials/003componentlifecycle.md

 If everything is Ok develop will be created with patch version inside version file.

-**IMPORTANT**: Is possible to change new release at any time by executing again pisco init.
+**IMPORTANT**: Is possible to change new release at any time by executing again cells init.